codacy/codacy-codesniffer/src/main/resources/docs/description/Magento2_Performance_ForeachArrayMerge.md

+Detects array_merge(.
-Detects array_merge(...) is used in a loop and is a resources greedy construction.
+. . ) is used in a loop and is a resources greedy construction.